 An easy reading is a must have, if you are about to introduce your readers to a new fantasy world, characters, etc - make it all natural written.
 How the reader would follow you and why, if you are an unknown writer?
 Here you have to think and bid them after you, but a simple story 'as it is'.

 Following the best traditions of the most beloved series, there is one formula here - the plot.
 The characters should and shall be original.
-As an example, there are 100 best characters in fiction since 1900, just for inspiration.
+As an example, there are '100 best characters in fiction since 1900' lists on the Internet, just for inspiration.

 It is easy to say and almost impossible to create an original character, unless it's based on someone particular.
 If you are an enthusiast writer, then this could be, perhaps the hardest thing to realize.